 11. Visit local knit and crochet groups, or shows

-We’ve talked about online learning and books so far, but one of my most favourite ways to learn new skills and expand my knit and crochet knowledge is to visit shows, or meet new people at local groups, or guilds.
+We’ve talked about online learning and books so far, but one of the best ways to learn new skills and expand your knitting or crochet knowledge is to visit shows, or meet new people at local groups, or guilds.

 Meeting people face to face and talking about your favourite craft is a sure fire way to find inspiration, help and to pick up new skills, as well as meeting new like-minded friends!

 I’m always happy to chat about different yarns and which is best suited to a particular pattern, or anything similar, at a show.
 Take a look at my Events page to find out which shows I’m attending this year.